 Cordelians swear to: Never allow a Mortal or Deadly sin of Greed, Sloth, Violence, Degradation, Pride, or Passion to occur in their presence without intervening and attempting to stop it.

 If this vow is broken, regardless of what their devotion is, the adherent is in a state of personal failure for three event days or until they atone and make an appropriate sacrificial offering.

 Should a follower accept their punishment and last three event days without rectifying their broken vow, they are no longer considered a follower of the Duranihim, and will be unable to gain a benefit from offerings until they have made amends through atonement and a precious offering.
-It should be noted that even if the adherent dies while so cursed, the effects of the broken vow remain upon their return from the dead.
+It should be noted that even if the adherent dies while so damned, the effects of the broken vow remain upon their return from the dead.

 Make an Offering

 Certain benefits are available to the Cordelians who swear the following oath before a Shrine of Duraniel with an accompanying offering and using their daily prayer ability:

 Duraniel, Lawkeeper, Speaker of the Final Word!
 Carve upon my heart the words of the Higher Law, and take my hand to make it manifest true.
 I swear to live as a beacon of righteousness, and I give to you that which might please you, so you might see me, and in turn guide my eyes to see the wrongs which must be righted to make this a more just and truthful world.